-All ACCESS programs come under one of five categories: county community schools, juvenile court schools, the Orange County Community School (OCCS), correctional education and the Adult Correctional Education Program (ACEP).
+All ACCESS programs come under one of five categories: county community schools, juvenile court schools, the Orange County Community School (OCCS), correctional education, and the Adult Correctional Education Program (ACEP).
 Programs are supported by student support services such as special education, categorical support (in the form of Title I and other grant programs) to serve institutions, group homes and community schools.

-Correctional Education (students whose delinquent behavior has led to restrictions imposed by the judicial system [incarceration and/or probation]), Federal and Student Support Services (ACCESS programs are supported by a variety of specialized support personnel including counselors, psychologists, special education, and Title I staff, including group home tutors and transition specialists), and Adult Correctional Education Program ACEP (educational programs for adults ages 18 and older, residing in correctional institutions).
+Primary ACCESS options include: Alternative Education (students who are referred to ACCESS education options not provided by the local school district), Correctional Education (students whose delinquent behavior has led to restrictions imposed by the judicial system [incarceration and/or probation]), Federal and Student Support Services (ACCESS programs are supported by a variety of specialized support personnel including counselors, psychologists, special education, and Title I staff, including group home tutors and transition specialists), and Adult Correctional Education Program ACEP (educational programs for adults ages 18 and older, residing in correctional institutions).